 When the pudding is set, smooth a whole tub of whipped topping over the top, clear to the edges.
 Sprinkle on candy bits of your choice.
 Here I used brickle bits and semi-sweet mini chocolate chips for the chocoholic birthday girl we were celebrating.

-I got this recipe from a darling young mom who got the recipe from her mom.
+I got this vintage recipe from a darling young mom who got the recipe from her mom.
 Her recipe is dated 1992.
 I still had a high school student at home then!
+This is a make-ahead dessert, which makes it perfect for potlucks, club days, and family gatherings.

 Chocolate pudding with cream cheese sits atop a cream puff crust then is slathered with whipped topping and sprinkled with candy bits.